Skip to main content

 Key Insight

 Timber rarely fails suddenly.
 Damage accumulates slowly due to repeated design or maintenance mistakes.
-Early intervention is always cheaper than replacement.
 A small tube of wood preservative applied to a fresh cut during building can prevent a whole post from needing to be dug out and replaced five years later.
-A quick dab of preservative on a fresh cut takes thirty seconds, but pulling out a rotted post takes an entire afternoon.

 Moisture is the single greatest threat to outdoor timber.
 Fungi that cause rot require moisture to grow, and insects are attracted to damp wood.
 This is the underlying engine behind almost every case of decay you'll ever see.